 Even though you are washing your bowls daily, it is recommended that they are given a good disinfecting once a week.
 Some suggest that you briefly (one minute maximum) soak the bowls in a bleach and water mixture (always check labels for the safest water to bleach ratio) and rinse in cold water.
-It is not recommended that you do this with plastic bowls as bleach can get into the plastic and will not rinse thoroughly.
+Do not do this with plastic bowls as bleach can get into the plastic and will not rinse thoroughly.
 I personally do not use bleach on my pet’s bowls.
 I am not comfortable using chemicals of that strength near my dog’s food.
 Although I know it’s been rinsed well, I prefer a more natural alternative.

 Option 2: Weekly

 If you prefer not to use bleach, the alternative recommendation would be to use a vinegar and water mixture, followed by a thorough rinse in warm water.
 The recommended ratio is 2 parts water to 1 part vinegar.